 I’ve spent so much time traveling the last couple of years and not locked into a 9-5 and I wouldn’t change a single part of it.
 Not the money spent, nor the money I didn’t make while being away.
-Maybe the flight delays, breaking my laptop and that time I fully stacked it in a hurry to get through customs in front of atleast 100 people, but other than that, nothing.
+Maybe the flight delays, breaking my laptop and that time I fully stacked it in a hurry to get through customs in front of so many people, but other than that, nothing.

 California is one of my favourite places.
 Everywhere from the little sports bar we frequent, to the stretch of beaches in Malibu, Santa Monica Pier, the giant shrimp in San Fran, Rodeo Drive.
 The list goes on.

-For this trip I hadn’t pre-booked a hire car and a couple hotels here and there because I didn’t want an exact plan.
+For this trip I hadn’t pre booked a hire car and a couple hotels here and there because I didn’t want an exact plan.
 Sometimes you wake up keen for something different or you find out about something new you’d prefer to do.

 I realise this option is generally only ok if you have the time, but even if you don’t, sometimes things work out best when you wing it.